 Once melted, add the syrup slowly.
 Sift in the cacao powder mixing slowly at the same time.
 Melt the cacao paste in a similar way.
 You can be doing both at the same time if you have 2 steel bowls and 2 glass bowls!

 They will end up as very smooth and glossy mixtures, no lumps at all.
 If still lumpy, add more hot water to the steel bowls until completely melted into liquid.

 Add melted cacao paste to the cacao butter, maple syrup and cacao powder.
 Mix and stir until combined well.

 Use a pyrex glass jug (or similar) to fill moulds.
 Place moulds in freezer until solid (about 20 minutes).

 Pop the plate that you are wanting to display chocolate on in the freezer so when it comes time to popping the chocolates out serving dish, they won't smear.

 This recipe makes so much so you can easily halve the quantity and still have heaps!
-I made 2 batches and am storing in glass containers between sheets of baking paper.
+I made two batches and I am storing them in glass containers between sheets of baking paper.

 This chocolate is so rich and satisfying that you only need a small amount.
 You will be amazed but because the ingredients are so nutrient dense that a small amount will leave your body satisfied and not craving more and more like the other refined sugar and milk laden 'chocolate' does.

-You can buy great raw chocolate ingredients online at places like Organics on A Budget and check out your health food and bulk stores as well.
+You can buy great raw chocolate ingredients online and check out your health food and bulk stores as well.
 If you want MORE amazing healthier Easter chocolate recipes, you can not go past this blog by Natural New Age Mum!